Shirley Knot the Siren

 It’s up to you, New York, New York!

 Ah!
 Atlantis New York!
-I can still remember the excitement, the adventure, the kelp smoothies!
-Better than matcha tea ya get here.
+I can remember the excitement, the adventure, the kelp smoothies!
+Much better than your matcha tea.

 Never wanted to be involved in the opera you see.